vexchange/docs/src/pages/docs/v2/03-advanced-topics/02-pricing.md

 ## Exact Output

 If you'd like to receive an exact amount of output tokens for as few input tokens as possible, you'll want to use <Link to='/docs/v2/smart-contracts/router02/#getamountsin'>getAmountsIn</Link>.
 The equivalent SDK function is <Link to='/docs/v2/SDK/pair/#getinputamount'>getInputAmount</Link>, or <Link to='/docs/v2/SDK/trade/#maximumamountin-since-204'>maximumAmountIn</Link> for slippage calculations.

-## Swap to Price

-For this more advanced use case, see <Github href="https://github.com/Vexchange/Vexchange-v2-periphery/blob/master/contracts/examples/ExampleSwapToPrice.sol">ExampleSwapToPrice.sol</Github>.